Guda (nun)

-Guda was a 12th-century nun and illuminator.
-She was one of the first woman to create a self-portrait in a manuscript, setting a precedent for female medieval illuminators and manuscript writers in the subsequent centuries.
+Guda was a 12th-century nun and illuminator from Germany.
+She was one of the first women to create a self-portrait in an illuminated manuscript, setting a precedent for female medieval illuminators and manuscript writers in the subsequent centuries.

 Career

-Guda created a self-portrait in an initial letter in the 12th century Homiliary of St. Bartholomew (now in the Frankfurt am Main, Staatsbibliothek).
+Guda created a self-portrait in an initial letter in the 12th century Homiliary of St. Bartholomew (now in the Frankfurt am Main Staatsbibliothek).
 Her self portrait was symbolically placed in the ninth homily of St. John Chrysostom, a position ideal for witnessing the Second Coming of Christ.
 Her inscription, "Guda, a sinner, wrote and painted this book," was used to confess to her sinful way, along with describing herself as an artist in hope of increasing her chance for salvation.
 In addition to serving as a self-portrait, this illustrated initial can also be considered a portrait signature, identifying Guda as both an individual and a scribe.